 You will receive invitations to our benefit events throughout your active membership period.
 Participation in donor events may affect the tax deductibility of your gift.
 When making your gift, you may elect to decline donor benefits.
 Please note that if you prefer to decline these benefits, you will not receive certain event invitations.

 If you have questions about these events, or would like to RSVP, contact the Annual Fund office at 215.893.3151 or firstname.lastname@example.org.

 As we continue to monitor health and safety recommendations due to COVID-19, some of the benefits listed below have been adjusted or postponed for the 2021–22 season.

-Please see our full statement regarding donor benefits for fall 2021.
+Please see our full statement regarding donor benefits for winter/spring 2022.

 Members are invited to a final working rehearsal, typically on Thursday morning of the concert program’s opening night.
 The Orchestra offers five (5) Open Rehearsals for members per season.
 Open Rehearsals are working rehearsals, and therefore schedules, repertoire, and artists are subject to change.
 As a courtesy to the musicians and production staff, seating may not be allowed in the rows closest to the stage.
 Children under the age of eight (8) will not be admitted.
 Rehearsals begin promptly at the start time.

 Tickets are distributed as follows: $100 members are eligible for two (2) tickets; $250 members are eligible for four (4) tickets; $500–$2,499 members are eligible for eight (8) tickets.

 Orchestra-level general admission tickets are required for admittance into the concert hall and are available by logging in to My Account and clicking Memberships or by contacting our office.
 Open Rehearsal tickets are date specific, and exchanges can be made by contacting our office.